ParasBedi298/Railway_Seat_Booking_System/README.md

 Building:
-- Extract the backend and frontend zip folders.
 - Run npm install to install all the node dependencies.
 - Start the MySQL server.
 - Enter npm run start to start the server on the specified port.